5 MORE Ways To Stay Organized As A Writer Or Freelancer

 This isn’t entirely a bad thing, though.
 While it can be a challenge to create compelling content that will engage an audience in a world filled with hand-held distractions, it can also be an advantage.
 In this digital age, people are consuming content faster than ever.
 It only takes a few minutes to watch a YouTube video and even less time to read a new Twitter post, which means that consumers are devouring content so rapidly, that the demand for new content is at an all time high.
 If you’re going to start your YouTube channel or your motivational podcast, there’s no better time than now, to do it.
 Social media markets may seem over-saturated due to the vast amount of creators posting on platforms, but this industry is still in its infancy.
 Over-Saturation doesn’t exist.

-Gary Vee even supported this argument on Matt D’Avella’s podcast, saying, “…fragmentation of attention across all of these mediums has created a scenario where you can't have overexposure." -Gary Vee on content over-exposure in Matt D’Avella’s Ground Up Show, episode 101.
+Gary Vee even supported this argument on Matt D’Avella’s podcast, saying, “…fragmentation of attention across all of these mediums has created a scenario where you can't have overexposure."
+Gary Vee on content over-exposure in Matt D’Avella’s Ground Up Show, episode 101.
 Click here to hear the full episode.

 Let me know what you thought about this hot take on oversaturation!
 Do you think it exists?
 Why?
 Have you ever experienced the dread that comes with oversaturation?
 Let me know in the comments below!

-Editing Misconceptions - Editors Are (Not) Monsters
+Editing Misconceptions: Editors Aren’t Monsters

 Black eyeglasses beside a notebook and candle.
 Photo by Marissa Grootes.